inbo/crow/README.md

 # CROW - Online tool to visualize birds detected by weather radars

 CROW is a single-page application to visualize birds detected by weather radars.
 It visualizes [`vpts`](https://adokter.github.io/bioRad/reference/summary.vpts.html#details) data from a public repository directly in the browser and can thus be hosted on a static file server.
+As it only visualizes data from one radar at a time, it is easily scalable.

 CROW is implemented in [TypeScript](https://www.typescriptlang.org/) and makes use of the [Vue CLI toolkit](https://cli.vuejs.org/), [D3](https://d3js.org/) and [BootstrapVue](https://bootstrap-vue.js.org/).